Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>Physical specimens accessioned into a collection will have a unique ID assigned to them; that number gets reported through dwc:catalogNumber to reference back to the original dataset. </td>
+			<td>Physical specimens accessioned into a collection will have a unique ID assigned to them; that number gets reported through <b>dwc:catalogNumber</b> to reference back to the original dataset. </td>
 		</tr>
         <tr>
 			<td>Requirement</td>
-			<td>Core, if applicable (see rationale)</td>
+			<td>Core, if applicable (see rationale).</td>
 		</tr>
         <tr>
 			<td>How to use</td>
-			<td>Use dwc:catalogNumber to share the unique ID of a record or specimen in an original dataset or collection.
+			<td>Use this term to share the unique ID of a record or specimen in an original dataset or collection.
 To improve uniqueness, human-readability, and machine interpretation in large, multi-institution datasets, please include a sufficient amount of both letters and numbers when creating these IDs.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>